HDR/Licence-Violation-Hall-Of-Shame/readme.md

 # Licence Violation Hall Of Shame

-A list of Licence violations, this list exists as a deterent, if you violate my licence, you will be publically shamed!
+A list of Licence violations, this list exists as a deterent, if you violate my licence you will be publically shamed!